BidnessForB/postman-sdk/src/__tests__/TRANSFORMATIONS-TEST-README.md

 ### 1. spec-to-collection

-Tests transformations that sync specs to collections.
+Tests transformations from specs to collections (generating collections from specs and syncing collections with specs).

-#### syncSpecWithCollection
+#### Test 1: createSpecGeneration

-Tests the synchronization of a generated spec back to its source collection.
+Generates a collection from the transformations source spec.

 **Test Cases:**
-- `1. should sync generated spec with source collection` - Tests syncing a spec (generated from a collection) back to that collection
+- `1. createSpecGeneration - should generate a collection from spec` - Generates a Postman collection from an OpenAPI spec
-- `2. should handle error for non-existent spec` - Validates error handling for invalid spec IDs

 **Prerequisites:**
+- Transformations source spec must exist (created by `CreateSourceSpec` test)

+**Persists:**
+- `transformations.sourceSpec.generatedCollection` - Contains taskId, url, name

+#### Test 2: createSpecGeneration - should fail with minimal params

+Tests error handling when generation is called without required options.

+**Test Cases:**
+- `2. createSpecGeneration - should fail with minimal params (no options)` - Validates that generation fails without proper options

+**Prerequisites:**
+- Transformations source spec must exist

+#### Test 3: getSpecTaskStatus

+Gets the status of the collection generation task once.

+**Test Cases:**
+- `3. getSpecTaskStatus - should get status of generation task` - Retrieves the current status of the generation task

+**Prerequisites:**
+- Transformations source spec must exist
+- Generation task must have been created (test 1)

+#### Test 4: getSpecTaskStatus - Poll until complete

+Polls the generation task status until completion and extracts the generated collection ID.

+**Test Cases:**
+- `4. getSpecTaskStatus - Poll until complete` - Polls every 5 seconds for up to 30 seconds until the task completes

+**Prerequisites:**
+- Transformations source spec must exist
+- Generation task must have been created (test 1)

+**Persists:**
+- `transformations.sourceSpec.generatedCollection.id` - The ID of the generated collection

+#### Test 5: getSpecGenerations

+Retrieves the list of all collections generated from the transformations source spec.

+**Test Cases:**
+- `5. getSpecGenerations - should retrieve generated collections list` - Gets all generated collections and verifies their structure

+**Prerequisites:**
+- Transformations source spec must exist
+- At least one collection should have been generated (test 4)

+#### Test 6: getSpecGenerations - should support pagination

+Tests pagination functionality for retrieving generated collections.

+**Test Cases:**
+- `6. getSpecGenerations - should support pagination with limit` - Tests limit parameter for pagination

+**Prerequisites:**
+- Transformations source spec must exist

+#### syncCollectionWithSpec

+Tests the synchronization of a collection with a spec (updating the collection based on spec changes).

+**Test Cases:**
+- `7. should sync collection with generated spec` - Tests syncing a collection with a spec
+- `8. should handle error for non-existent collection` - Validates error handling for invalid collection IDs
+- `9. should handle error for non-existent spec` - Validates error handling for invalid spec IDs

+**Prerequisites:**
 - Collection must exist (created in collections functional tests)
-- Spec must have been generated from that collection (test 11b in collections tests)
+- Spec must exist
 - User ID must be available

+**Note:** This endpoint only works with collections that were originally generated from the spec.

 ### 2. collection-to-spec

-Tests transformations that sync collections to specs.
+Tests transformations from collections to specs (generating specs from collections and syncing specs with collections).

 #### Test 1: createCollectionGeneration